 Blocked ducts is a condition that refers to a blockage of the ducts that carry milk to the nipple for breastfeeding.
 Early intervention – such as home strategies, advice for feeding, and exercise to promote lymph drainage, and therapeutic ultrasound with a women’s health physio – is key with this condition because it prevents engorgement and infective mastitis by clearing the blockage.

-Mastitis & Blocked Milk Ducts
+Symptoms of Mastitis and Blocked Milk Ducts

-The most common symptoms of mastitis are:
+The most common symptoms are:

-- Pain on feeding
+- Pain while breastfeeding

 - Flu-like symptoms including fever & chills